tsackton/taelgarverse/docs/cosmology/spiritual-realms/divine-realms.md

 *A bloom upon Creation’s heart unfolding,*
 *Ever in flower.*

-Whether theologians of the most prominent other human religion, the [Five Siblings](<../../gods-and-religions/religions/five-siblings/five-siblings.md>) of the [Dunmari](<../../gazetteer/greater-dunmar/realms/dunmar/dunmar.md>), agree, is unknown, as the [Dunmari Mystai](<../../groups/dunmari-mystery-cults/dunmari-mystery-cults.md>) do not share their secret knowledge with outsides.
+Whether theologians of the most prominent other human religion, the [Dunmari Religion](<../../gods-and-religions/religions/five-siblings/dunmari-religion.md>) of the [Dunmari](<../../gazetteer/greater-dunmar/realms/dunmar/dunmar.md>), agree, is unknown, as the [Dunmari Mystai](<../../groups/dunmari-mystery-cults/dunmari-mystery-cults.md>) do not share their secret knowledge with outsiders.